LSFLK/superapp-mobile/docs/superapp-developer/deployment.md

 - [ ] All services are running and healthy
 - [ ] HTTPS/TLS enabled for all public endpoints
-- [ ] Database backups configured
+- [ ] Database backups configured (automated daily backups recommended)
-- [ ] Private keys secured in secrets manager
+- [ ] Private keys secured in secrets manager (never stored in code repository)
-- [ ] Admin portal and its endpoints restricted to `superapp-admin` group
+- [ ] Admin portal access restricted to `superapp-admin` group via IDP conditional authentication
 - [ ] Mobile app can authenticate and load microapps
-- [ ] Push notifications working
+- [ ] Push notifications working (test with Firebase)
+- [ ] Monitoring and logging configured for all services
+- [ ] Rate limiting enabled on public endpoints
+- [ ] Firewall rules configured to restrict database access

 ---